seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 Writable streams allow only to write data to the destination (for example, you cannot read from `STDOUT`), they also represent a writable side of a duplex stream.
 Writable streams can be useful for logging some events or for taking user input data.
 These streams ensure that data chunks arrive in the correct order.

 Writable streams are represented by `WritableResourceStream` class which implements `WritableStreamInterface`.
-To create a writable stream you need a resource opened in a *writable mode* and an instance of the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}):
+To create a writable stream you need a resource opened in a *writable mode* and an instance of the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}){:target="_blank"}:

 {% highlight php %}
 <?php